 A big push in today’s messaging world is the increasing evolution of bots.

 Bots meaning machines (essentially) that can interact with your customers on your behalf.
 That involves a bot reading your clients’ messages as they come in, and then sending “appropriate” responses.
 Businesses can also set up automated responses to be triggered based on the message that the clients sends them.

 Facebook Messenger is at the forefront of the bot revolution.

-There are indeed use-cases where this can be helpful, especially at a company where the volume of customer inquiries is so incredibly high, this helps the company better service their clientele.
+There are indeed use-cases where this can be helpful.
+This is especially prevalent at a company where the volume of customer inquiries is incredibly high.
+It is this that helps the company better service their clientele.

 Apple’s Business Chat, however, is taking a slightly different approach.
 Their tagline at the beginning of their WWDC presentation on Business Chat was “A better way to make meaningful connections with your clients”.
 So Apple seems to be taking an refreshing approach to customer communication.